Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-backend-repo.md

 git push -u origin master
 ```

-Awesome, yoour repo should be full of code now on GitHub!
+Awesome, your repo should be full of code now on GitHub!